 Capital assets over \$100 are capitalized at their cost at the time of acquisition.
 Depreciation is computed using the straight-line method over the estimated useful life of the asset.
-The estimated useful lives are as follows: (1) office furniture - 10 years, (2) equipment - 6 years, and (3) certain electronic data processing equipment - 3 years.
+The estimated useful lives are as follows: (1) office furniture - 10 years, (2) equipment - 6 years, (3) certain electronic data processing equipment - 3 years, and (4) internally developed software - 20 years.
+The summary of changes in Capital Assets for fiscal year 2016 is as follows: